-I am currently heading the Wild Urban Evolution & Ecology Lab (Centre of New Technologies, University of Warsaw), where we are setting up a long-term study of great tits in a gradient of urbanisation in the city of Warsaw.
+I am currently head of the Wild Urban Evolution & Ecology Lab (Institute of Evolutionary Biology, Faculty of Biology, University of Warsaw), and have initiated a long-term study of great tits in a gradient of urbanisation in the city of Warsaw.

 News!
 As of January 2023, I have been appointed Full Professor, and the Wild Urban Evolution & Ecology Lab has now moved to the Institute of Evolutionary Biology, Faculty of Biology, University of Warsaw.